-Our findings identify how a community engagement scheme operating within a complex public transport system has created a state akin to that of balanced centricity where multiple actors engage in a range of C2C, B2C and B2B interactions that serve to maintain the service-system and provide value-in-use for all participants.
-To achieve balanced centricity it was clear that community groups needed a degree of empowerment facilitated by the level of access given by the rail operator and the provision of support and funding from the community and other actors.
-However, this service-system was dependent on two principal actors (First ScotRail and Adopters) who were central to the scheme and fundamental to its success.
+Our findings identify how a community engagement scheme operating within a complex public transport system has created a state akin to that of balanced centricity where multiple network actors engage in a range of C2C, B2C and B2B interactions that serve to maintain the network and provide value-in-use for all participants.
+To achieve balanced centricity it was clear that community groups needed a degree of empowerment facilitated by the level of access given by the rail operator and the provision of support and funding from the community and other network actors.
+However, this network was dependent on two principal actors (First ScotRail and Adopters) who were central to the scheme and fundamental to its success.
 Other actors contributed mainly operand resources but still received benefits from involvement.

 Table 3.
-Prerequisites for value co-creation within the Adopt a Station service-system.
+Prerequisites for and network functioning within the Adopt-a-Station network